Skip to content

 • lighter sleep.

-Often, this drop can go unnoticed in conventional hormonal assessments, because progesterone always fluctuates greatly throughout the cycle.
+Often, this decrease can go unnoticed in standard hormone tests, because progesterone still fluctuates significantly throughout the cycle.

-Estrogen levels don't drop suddenly: they fluctuate.
-Some months, their levels are abnormally high, which causes:
+Estrogen levels don't drop suddenly; they fluctuate.
+Some months, their levels are abnormally high, causing:

 • breast pain;